 Thanks to deep learning, all of that is possible.
 As you know, deep learning and machine learning are technologies based on examples and experience.
 The regular cycle of testing and implementation is typical to deep learning algorithms.
 The exposure to millions of scenarios that could happen on the road helps scientists build safe AVs.
 The deep learning apps have to comprise a variety of autonomous driving scenarios, including traffic navigation, obstacle avoidance, and robotic ridesharing.

-In 2015, UBER announced the launch of their own AI lab, built in order to improve self-driving cars.
+In 2015, UBER announced the launch of its own AI lab, built in order to improve self-driving cars.
 They have also acquired a start-up company called Geometric Intelligence with the same goal in mind.
 Their prototype cars are packed with many sensors, including cameras, radars, and lidars—radar-like scanners that use laser light instead of radio waves.

 Granted, we are still before the wide application of this technology, but it grows every year, and who knows, maybe in ten years from now AVs will be a much more frequent sight on the streets of big cities?